 Now, all we have to do is go back to the repo and comment “/approve”, which is configured to tell the bot to approve the merge request.

-The bot automatically merges the PR with the master and we can delete the branch.
+The bot automatically merges the PR with the controller and we can delete the branch.

 The PR is automatically promoted to the staging environment.
 Here, we can see a new version 0.0.131 in the staging to confirm the same.

 As illustrated above, Jenkins X automates the setup of pipelines shipping containerized applications.
 It allows us to make changes, commit and create PR on GitHub and automatically runs code coverage upon PR on serverless Jenkins.
 Further, it builds the PR and provides a preview environment before you deploy it on staging or production.
 Once you approve the PR, it is automatically merged into controller triggering deployment on the staging environment.